woocommerce/woocommerce/plugins/woocommerce-blocks/docs/releases/readme.md

 #### Ensure release development is complete

 -   Github milestones are used for all releases.
 We do releases every two weeks from the latest release milestone - [example](https://github.com/woocommerce/woocommerce-gutenberg-products-block/milestone/43)
 -   If a patch release is needed, then the milestone for the patch release is created and a decision will be made whether it just includes `cherry-picked` changes, or all the changes currently slated from the current release milestone.
-If the latter, then all the issues and pulls in the current release milestone are moved to the patch release, and the the release is built from the patch release branch rebased on master.
+If the latter, then all the issues and pulls in the current release milestone are moved to the patch release, and the the release is built from the patch release branch rebased on `main`.
 In **most cases**, patch releases will involve cherry-picking.
 -   Ensure all issues/PRs intended for this release are merged, closed and linked to release.
 -   All PRs should have changelog entry, or `skip-changelog` tag.
 -   Check with the team to confirm any outstanding or in progress work.